devonartis/aws-security-workshops/docs/workshops/identity-round-robin/ess/build.md

 1. Go to the CloudFormation console and view the outputs tab of the CloudFormation stack named *esslab* you just built.

-2. Click on the URL next to SecAdministratorRoleURL.
+2. Click on the URL next to *SecAdministratorRoleURL*.
+You may need to scroll down to see it.
 A new browser tab window will appear showing information similar to the image below.

     ![SecAdministratorRole](./images/IamEssSwitchSecAdminRole.png)